Euler-Heisenberg waves propagating in a magnetic background: Introduction

-Efforts are currently in progress for measuring some of these nonlinear effects, we mention just a few of them: Light by light interactions can be studied using heavy-ion collisions; the electromagnetic (EM) field strengths produced, for example by a Pb nucleus would be up to $10^{25}\rm{Vm^{-1}}$, those intense EM fields can be treated as a beam of quasi-real photons, and it has been measured light by light scattering in $Pb+ Pb$ collisions at the Large Hadron Collider \cite{Atlas2017}.
-Other experimental evidences include the measurement of photon splitting in strong magnetic fields \cite{Akhmadaliev2002}; the search for vacuum polarization with laser beams crossing magnetic fields or the detection of vacuum birefringence with intense laser pulses \cite{Luiten2004}.
+Vacuum polarization effects \cite{Schwinger1951}, \cite{DittrichGies1998}, \cite{DittrichGies2000} have been studied since the establishment of these Lagrangians and experimental efforts are currently in progress for measuring some of these nonlinear effects, we mention just a few of them: Light by light interactions can be studied using heavy-ion collisions; the electromagnetic (EM) field strengths produced, for example by a Pb nucleus would be up to $10^{25}\rm{Vm^{-1}}$, those intense EM fields can be treated as a beam of quasi-real photons, and it has been measured light by light scattering in $Pb+ Pb$ collisions at the Large Hadron Collider \cite{Atlas2017}.
+Other experimental evidences include the measurement of photon splitting in strong magnetic fields \cite{Akhmadaliev2002} and the search for vacuum polarization with laser beams crossing magnetic fields or the detection of vacuum birefringence with intense laser pulses \cite{Luiten2004}.
 There is also the detection of QED vacuum nonlinearities using waveguides \cite{Brodin2001}.
-Vacuum pair production, known as the Sauter-Schwinger effect \cite{Schwinger1951}, was a prediction in the 1936 EH paper however the necessary electric field strengths are not reached yet, since the corresponding critical laser intensity is about $I_{\rm cr}= 4.3 \times 10^{29}$W$/ cm^2$ \cite{Gelis2016}.
+Vacuum pair production, known as the Sauter-Schwinger effect \cite{Schwinger1951}, was a prediction in the 1936 EH paper however the necessary electric field strengths are not reached yet, since the corresponding critical laser intensity is about $I_{\rm cr}= 4.3 \times 10^{29} {\rm W/ cm}^2$ \cite{Gelis2016}.

+The phase velocity of an electromagnetic wave traveling through intense EM fields will be altered due to vacuum polarization.
+It is also well known the emergence of a longitudinal field component, as well as the decrease of the phase velocity \cite{Adler1970}, \cite{Batalin1971}, \cite{Bialynicka1970}.
+Another effect that arises in strong magnetic backgrounds is the birefringence \cite{Brezin1971}.
+In order to attempt the detection of nonlinear electromagnetic effects it is crucial to determine the velocity of propagation of the electromagnetic wave in the intense EM background, and the aim of our paper is to determine the phase velocities that correspond to the birefringence as well as the electric field longitudinal component in terms of the magnetic background derived from the Euler-Kockel Lagrangian.
+Although these effects have been the subject of many studies, our approach is the framework of the effective metrics derived in nonlinear electrodynamics for curved spaces.